 An important criterion of the sharing economy is that it enables individuals to monetize assets that are not being fully utilized.
 Underutilized assets range from large goods, such as cars and houses, to products such as tools, toys and clothing.Content Continues Below

-In the past, people discovered and shared such assets through classified ads in a local newspaper or by word of mouth.
-With the advent of the Internet, pervasive computing and the ease of mobile payments (m-payments), however, the platforms for finding and sharing assets have changed.
+In the past, people might have discovered and shared such assets through classified ads in a local newspaper or by word of mouth.
+With the advent of the internet, pervasive computing and the ease of mobile payments (m-payments), however, the platforms for finding and sharing assets have changed.

 The growing number of mobile and online platforms that effectively connect people who have underutilized assets with people who want to make use of these assets has made it possible for individuals -- peers -- to widely advertise and sell goods and services that used to be provided by full-time businesses.
 In the sharing economy, the consumer role is recast as two-sided, with consumers acting as obtainers and providers of resources.
 Online platforms also allow consumers to endorse providers of resources.

 That said, the meaning of the term sharing economy is ambiguous, generating considerable debate about what transactions fall under this concept, and causing some to argue that the term is misleading.

 One area of contention is whether personal services, such as food preparation or babysitting, obtained through a platform like TaskRabbit, or transportation supplied by ride-hailing services like Lyft or Uber, should be considered part of the sharing economy.
 Some experts argue these services are more accurately categorized as part of the on-demand economy or gig economy.
 Other definitions of the sharing economy are very broad and include any transactions facilitated by digital trading forums -- even business-to-business transactions -- not just transactions among peers.